-New Zealand’s South Island might be the undisputed adventure jungle of the world (hope Brazil doesn’t read this, cause there will be some heavy comments under the post), but don’t underestimate the magic of the North Island.
-Nestled off the coast of Auckland, Waiheke Island offers a sun-drenched escape perfect for those seeking a blend of world-class wines, stunning scenery, and a laid-back island vibe — if that sounds like eating, drinking and doing nothing in luxury, well, trust your feelings!
+New Zealand’s South Island might be the undisputed adventure jungle of the world (hope Brazil doesn’t read this—they’d definitely have something to say), but I’ll never forget the magic I found on the North Island.
+Nestled off the coast of Auckland, Waiheke Island felt like a sun-drenched dream, perfect for indulging in world-class wines, stunning scenery, and a laid-back island vibe.
+If that sounds like eating, drinking, and doing nothing in luxury, well, trust your instincts—you’d be absolutely right.

 Waiheke Island: Where Mother Nature Goes to Get Pampered

 Imagine this: turquoise waters lapping at golden sand beaches, rolling vineyards stretching across gentle hills, and luxurious accommodations offering breathtaking views.
-Waiheke Island is a state of mind.
+Waiheke Island is a state of mind I’d leave only so I can return to it.

 Getting There and Setting the Scene